Embracing New Sales Tools: Successful Workflow Adaptation

 The first thing you’ll want before rolling out new tools to your sales team will be their buy-in.

-I know a number of salespeople whose performance was negatively affected, or they have quit/lost their jobs over the rollout of a new CRM.
-If you’re in sales management, you probably know a few as well.
-In most cases, the root cause was the way that the CRM was introduced into the workflow and not the CRM itself.
-Sometimes, an employee’s inability to adapt to a new system may be an indicator of other performance issues, but friction can also be caused by management.
 So, before you introduce any new tool into your workflow, gather your team.
-This isn’t about decreeing from on high that “Thou shalt use this new software.”
-It’s about opening conversation and encouraging collaboration.
-You might ask them what pains they feel with the current process.
-And how do they think a new tool could make their lives easier, not just more complicated?
+The purpose is to open the conversation, prepare for change, and encourage collaboration.
+You might ask them what pain they feel with the current process.
+And whether they think a new tool would make their lives easier, or more complicated?
+Why, or why not?
 Whether or not your team will participate in selecting the tool, this chat is crucial because adoption starts with buy-in.
-When a team knows they’re being heard, buy-in is more easily fostered.
+When a team knows they’re being heard, that buy-in is more easily fostered.

 Addressing The Learning Curve